h-REA/hREA/docs/completions.md

 # hREA Graphql API Completions & Statuses

-From the point-of-view of someone calling through Graphql, what is the overall status of each function that exists in the graphql schema.
-Many functions are not yet implemented so it is important to know that upfront, which are, and which aren't.
+This document answers the question: From the point-of-view of someone calling through Graphql, what is the overall status of each function that exists in the graphql schema?
+There are some functions that are not yet implemented so it is important to know that upfront, which are, and which aren't.

 A filtered list of related github issues for tracking these work statuses, so that you can contribute, or report or discuss issues, can be found here: https://github.com/h-REA/hREA/labels/graphql-api